 RELAXATION & HEALTH BENEFITS

-Outdoor saunas have all the same relaxation and health benefits as a regular indoor sauna – except they are placed outside.
+Outdoor saunas have all the same relaxation, well being, and health benefits as a regular indoor sauna – except they are placed outside.
 They provide round-the-clock access to your own personal sauna, seven days a week, in the natural surroundings of the outdoors.

 No more rushing to a gym or spa to spend some time relaxing in the intense heat of a sauna.
 All you have to do is pop outside and step inside.
 In minutes your body will be experiencing all the benefits of sauna – deep relaxation, system detox, skin cleansing, and increased cardiovascular activity.